 I’ll make this simple – the DJI Mavic Pro 2, or if that costs too much, the original DJI Mavic Pro.
-Both cameras on these drones are 12 megapixels but the sensor size on the Mavic 2 is significantly larger, so it will produce better quality images with less noise.
+The Mavic Pro has a 12 megapixel sensor, whereas the Mavic 2 has a larger, 20 megapixel sensor that will produce a little better quality images.

 If you want to complicate things, you can also look into the Mavic Air, though it has a shorter battery life.

 First Learn to Fly or Your Drone Might Die